An environmental disturbance observer framework for autonomous surface vessels: Theory

 For future considerations, we regard the first case.
 To satisfy \eqref{eq: inequality_gamma1} and to synchronize the error dynamics, we define \begin{linenomath*}

 \end{linenomath*} The previous case study also holds for \eqref{eq: mu_1} and the corresponding error dynamics of $z_1$.
 Therefore, $\Gamma_1>0$ must hold for practical applications.
+Summarized, the mapping $\boldsymbol{\mu}(\boldsymbol{\nu})$ is expressed by

 The adaptive gains $\Gamma_1$, $\Gamma_2$, and $\Gamma_3$ define the adaptation speed.
 These are design parameters and have to be chosen wisely.
 If $\Gamma_1=\Gamma_2=\Gamma_3$, the estimations of the observed disturbances adapt with the same speed due to the defined error dynamics.
 Hence, this observer formulation provides a comfortable approach for synchronizing the adaptation speed.
 With these relations, the error dynamics of the observer are given by \begin{linenomath*}